Honors Courses at Oakton

 Online Asynchronous

-Register for PHL 130 HC1 (CRN: 11981)
+Register for PHL 130 HC1 (CRN: 11727)

-Gen Ed: Humanities, U.S. Diversity Studies
+Gen Eds: Humanities, U.S. Diversity Studies

-Concentrations: Jewish Studies
+Concentrations: Jewish Studies, Writing Intensive

 Description: Are you interested in understanding the rights and laws that guarantee your religious freedom?
 In exploring the lives of diverse religious communities throughout American history and in the Chicago area today?
 The class examines the beliefs and practices of diverse religious communities in American history and today with special attention throughout the class to intersections of religion, race, ethnicity, and gender in the history of religion(s) in America.